 Since so many careers in psychology require graduate training, coursework in the psychology major prepares all students for further study at the graduate level.
 Even without graduate training, knowledge of psychological functioning of individuals and groups is a valuable asset in professions such as medicine, law, business, education, therapeutic recreation and ministry.

-Choose from four different tracks of study
+Choose from seven different tracks of study

 - General Psychology